echofoxtrotpl/C-TicTacToe-Client-Server/README.md

     ```gcc ttt_client.c -o ttt_client```

-4. In order to run server in the first terminal type:
+4. In order to run a server in the first terminal type:

     ```./ttt_serv```

-5. And to run client in the other one type:
+5. And to run a client in the other terminal type:

     ```./ttt_client```